Pearl River Community College expects regular and punctual attendance of all students.

 The last date of attendance (LDA) for an inactive student or a dropped student will be the last date of contact with the student.

-The instructor should download a copy of his or her class roster at the end of the sixth week.
-This report will be complete with dates indicating if the student is active, inactive, current, withdrawn, or dropped.
-The last date of attendance (LDA) will be shown.
 The student’s attendance status is determined by the instructor and supported by the email logs, assignment and test columns, verification of log-in and log-out times, time spent in a particular unit or other part of online courseware, time spent in chats and online discussion.
+Each online instructor is responsible for clearly stating the attendance requirements for his/her class in the course syllabus.
+Online instructors will record any additional attendance and audit information required by the State in the manner directed by the Office of eLearning.